Overactive Bladder (OAB) Symptoms

-- Overactive bladder is a syndrome (set of symptoms) that is thought to be due to sudden contractions of the muscle in the wall of the urinary bladder.
+- Overactive bladder is a syndrome (set of symptoms) that is thought to be due to sudden contractions of the muscle in the wall of the bladder.

-- Overactive bladder can also result in urinary incontinence, otherwise termed urge incontinence (wet OAB).
+- Overactive bladder can also result in urinary incontinence, otherwise termed urgency urinary incontinence (wet OAB).

 - Overactive bladder is not a normal part of aging, but the risk of developing OAB increases with age.

 - OAB affects both men and women and can significantly impact the quality of life.